The Communion Girl: Production

 The film is Víctor Garcia's Spanish-language debut feature after a career primarily developed in American B movies.
 The screenplay was penned by Guillem Clua, based on an original story by Alberto Marini and Garcia.
 The film is an Ikiru Films, La Terraza Films, La Niña de la Comunión AIE, and Atresmedia Cine production.
 Shooting locations included Corbera d'Ebre.

 Release

 The film was presented at the 55th Sitges Film Festival on 14 October 2022.
 Distributed by Warner Bros., the film was theatrically released in Spain on 10 February 2023.
 It grossed €413,363 (59,004 admissions) at the Spanish box office in its opening weekend.

 Reception

+According to the American review aggregation website Rotten Tomatoes, The Communion Girl has a 50% approval rating based on 6 reviews from critics, with an average rating of 6.80/10.

 Juan Pando of Fotogramas rated The Communion Girl 4 out of 5 stars, considering it to be one of those films in which the lack of ambition is their best virtue, praising the "authentic" characters.

 Sergio F. Pinilla of Cinemanía rated the film 3½ stars, deeming it to be an "effective [instance of] domestic terror".

 Beatriz Martínez of El Periódico de Catalunya rated the film 4 out of 5 stars, assessing that it handles "few elements, but in a very precise and solid way".

+Javier Ocaña of El País assessed that good choices abound in The Communion Girl pertaining pre-production, production, shooting, and post-production but the film languishes at the basics: story, screenplay, and denouement.